jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

     Once FastForth is loaded in the target FRAM memory, you add assembly code or FORTH code, or both, by downloading your source files that the embedded FastForth interprets and compiles.

-    Beforehand, the preprocessor GEMA, by means of a \config\gema\target.pat file, will have translated your generic source file.f in a targeted source file.4th, allowing you to use symbolic addresses for all peripheral registers without having to declare them via FORTH words.
+    Beforehand, the preprocessor GEMA, by means of a \config\gema\target.pat file, will have translated your generic source file.f in a targeted source file.4th, allowing you to use symbolic addresses for all peripheral registers, without having to declare them via FORTH words.
     A set of .bat files in \MSP430-FORTH folder is furnished to do all this automatically.

     If you want to change the terminal baudrate on the fly (230400 bds up to 6 Mbds), download to your launchpad the file \MSP430-FORTH\CHNGBAUD.f.

     To see all compilation options, download \MSP430-FORTH\FF_SPECS.f.

-    The download/interpret/compile/execute of a source_file is done at a throughput of 40/80/120 kbytes/s with a 8/16/24 MHz clock and at maximum allowed baudrate.
-    Considering a ratio 5/1, that of the compiled code is 8/16/24 kbytes/s.

-    After downloading of complementary words in \MSP430-FORTH\ANS_COMP.f, FastForth executes CORETEST.4th without errors which ensures its compatibility with the FORTH CORE ANS94 standard.
+    After downloading of complementary words in \MSP430-FORTH\ANS_COMP.f, FastForth executes CORETEST.4th in less than a second, and without errors which ensures its compatibility with the FORTH CORE ANS94 standard.

     Notice that FAST FORTH interprets lines up to 84 chars, only SPACE as delimiter, only CR+LF as End Of Line, and BACKSPACE.